Communications & Media Career Field

 Abroad Center to find

 Learn more about the

 All organizations, large or small, regardless of type, need to have their message communicated internally and externally.
 This Career Field is appealing to individuals who value a fast-paced, ever-changing environment.
 In any position within this field, no two days will look exactly alike.
 Strong communication skills are of course a must, but it is also critical to enjoy working with teams and to have the ability to manage many deadlines at once.

 Most entry-level positions will require a bachelor’s degree, but a major/area of study is not of utmost importance.
 Employers will often want to see evidence of your communication ability in the form of writing samples or a portfolio.
-There is not one major or minor that will prepare you for this field as there are many pathways, the lists below are not all-inclusive.

 Click to expand each gray box below for opportunities in this career field!

 O*NET, a free online database that provides career information including job duties, salary, and job growth data for hundreds of careers to start exploring careers in this field.
 One challenging aspect of looking for work in this career field is the wide variety of job titles that can vary across organizations; one advertising agency may call a job a “media planner” while another agency calls the same role a “media strategist” and yet another calls it an “engagement strategist.”
 This variety is one of the reasons that knowledge of the industry is especially important when job searching.
 Learn more by exploring organizations on LinkedIn and reading job postings on organizations’ websites even before you are thinking about looking for a job.
 You can also watch career profiles of professionals in this field, including UMN alums!

 Below is a small sampling of organizations and their positions that have recruited CLA students in the past.
 For a more comprehensive list of job openings, search Handshake, a free database of internship, volunteer, and job postings for UMN students.

 Designer, Game Show Network